Updated to: 03 September 2019Download as PDF

 Exemptions from ESIA application

-In a state of emergency due to catastrophic events the government may declare exceptions to the EIA law.
+In a state of emergency due to catastrophic events the actvities related to these events do not require EIA.
+MINAM however has to be informed.

 Central ESIA authority

 There is no central environmental authority in EIA.
 The competent environmental authority for EIA is the corresponding sectoral authority.
-The Ministry of the Environment establishes the rules and procedures relating to the EIA, coordinates their implementation, monitors its correct functioning according to the legislation, renders its technical opinion if required, and manages registration of the entities authorized for processing of EIA, and the environmental certification system
+The Ministry of the Environment establishes the rules and procedures regarding EIA, coordinates their implementation, monitors its correct functioning according to the legislation, renders its technical opinion if required, and manages registration of the entities authorized for processing EIAs, and the environmental certification system.

 Other key (governmental) parties involved in ESIA, and their roles